 When it comes to your Realtor or real estate agent, experience is more than just years on the job.
 That's because real estate professionals do more than just show you homes.
 She helps you negotiate a price, discover the right neighborhoods, and understand a fair market value.
 Try asking your potential agent questions like:

-- How familiar are you with the area?
+- How familiar are they with the area?

-- What's your approach to negotiating sale prices?
+- What's their approach to negotiating sale prices?

-- Can you recommend areas similar to where I'm looking?
+- Can they recommend areas similar to where you're looking?

-- Do you have any prior clients I can call for a recommendation?
+- Do they have any prior clients you can call for a recommendation?